-- 1) Plagiarism of outside sources - 2) Receiving unauthorized assistance during examinations or take-home assignments - 3) Proposing someone else's work as your own - 4) Repeated submission of the same classwork for multiple assignments - 5) Falsification of information in one's academic work - 6) Participating in or encouraging any of the above mentioned activities.
+- 1) Plagiarism of outside sources - 2) Receiving unauthorized assistance during examinations or take-home assignments - 3) Proposing someone else's work as your own - 4) Proposing Al-generated material as your own. - 5) Repeated submission of the same classwork for multiple assignments - 6) Falsification of information in one's academic work - 7) Participating in or encouraging any of the above mentioned activities.